 Price is one of the biggest drawbacks of the LIFX bulb.
-The cost of one bulb is just shy of $100 (For the latest prices and discounts, check here) although it may be possible to find it for as low as around $50.
+The cost of one bulb is just shy (For the latest prices and discounts, check here) although it may be possible to find it for a low price.
 Still, that’s a lot to pay for one bulb, let alone several depending on your lighting demands.

 While it’s easy to set up, the app could use some work.
 You can perform basic functions such as color selection using the app but you still can’t use it for functions such as creating custom color cycles or scheduling.